SteamFork/.github/profile/README.md

 > [!NOTE]
 > 1. Sponsored devices are fully supported by its maintainer.
 Support for unsponsored and community verified devices may vary.<br>
 > 2. New AMD 7000 series devices do not support S3 sleep and must be configured for Modern Standby + s0i3.
 This setting is locked down on many Ayaneo devices and must be enabled using a third party helper.
-Follow the process from [ChimeraOS](https://github.com/ChimeraOS) to enable sleep [ [here](https://github.com/ChimeraOS/chimeraos/wiki/Community-Guides#enabling-modern-sleep-on-7000-series-amd-hardware) ].
+Follow the [process on the Wiki](https://wiki.steamfork.org/troubleshooting/#enabling-modern-sleep-on-7000-series-amd-based-devices) to configure your device.

 ### Documentation
 SteamFork documentation is hosted on our [Wiki](https://wiki.steamfork.org).
 There you will find answers to [Frequently Asked Questions](https://wiki.steamfork.org/faqs/), [Build](https://wiki.steamfork.org/contribute/build/) and [Device Quirk](https://wiki.steamfork.org/contribute/quirks/) development instructions, and much more.